Meg

 such

-as the receipt of cash deposits from locations outside the state, that's problematic,
+receipt of cash deposits from locations outside the state, that's

 too.